Keith Drury (artist): Philanthropic activity

+His ‘Belfast Bay’ artwork was specially customised to celebrate Mencap's 80th anniversary in Northern Ireland.
+This piece was donated to Mencap and subsequently auctioned to raise funds for the charity at their annual Race Day at Down Royal in June 2026.
+Mencap’s state-of-art educational facility also marked ten years in 2026 and is built on the former site of Newtownbreda Primary School, where Keith was a pupil in his formative years.
+Keith was interviewed in the Long Gallery, Parliament Buildings, about the artwork which was on exhibition during Learning Disability Week.

 Drury designs a bespoke charity Christmas card each year and has raised significant funds for local charities in Northern Ireland through this initiative.
-He is also well-known for donating many of his artworks to support charitable causes across the U.K.
+He is also well known for donating many of his artworks to support charitable causes across the U.K.